-The aim of this proposal is to support national and local governments in reducing further social and economic losses, and to accelerate the recovery process through education infrastructure facilityrepairs and reconstruction.
+The aim of this proposal is to support national and local governments in reducing further social and economic losses, and to accelerate the recovery process through education infrastructure facility repairs and reconstruction.
 In response to the needs of those most affected, vulnerable and marginalized, as well as the local communities impacted by the earthquake, the project will support the education sector recovery process by building on prior UNDP work with vulnerable communities ensuring that the poorest and most-at-risk population segments can benefit from repairs and reconstruction in education sector.

-The 6.4 magnitude earthquake that hit Albania on 26 November 2019 has left 51 people dead and injured thousands others.
+The 6.4 magnitude earthquake that hit Albania on 26 November 2019 has left 51 people dead and injured thousands of others.
 Eleven municipalities situated in three prefectures (Tirana, Durrës and Lezha), with an approximate population of 1,185,286 persons, have suffered to varying degrees from the earthquake with 202,291 people affected directly or indirectly.
 For the first time in recent history, the Government of Albania announced a State of Natural Emergency in the three prefectures.
 According to the findings of the PDNA, the total effect of the disaster in the 11 municipalities amounts to EUR 985.1 million (121.21 billion ALL).
 Most of the damages are recorded in the Housing sector (78.5%), followed by the Productive sector (8.4%) and the Education (7.5%) sector.

 According to the PDNA, damages were reported to 321 educational institutions (including crèches, preschools, primary schools, secondary schools, VET schools, high education schools and dormitories) in the 11 affected municipalities, representing 24% of all educational establishments.
 About 90% of damaged institutions are in the public sector.
-The municipalities of Tirana and Durres have the highest share of damage, with 55% and 21%, respectively.
-Schools were also damaged in smaller municipalities such as Kruje and Vora, where half of education facility were either fully or partially destroyed.
+The municipalities of Tirana and Durrës have the highest share of damage, with 55% and 21%, respectively.
+Schools were also damaged in smaller municipalities such as Krujë and Vora, where half of education facility were either fully or partially destroyed.
 Furthermore, 60% of destroyed and damaged schools are in rural areas.
 In addition to infrastructure, the earthquake also damaged physical assets such as furniture, labs, ICT equipment, libraries, textbooks, and other learning materials.
 The physical infrastructure of education facilities, especially in rural areas, do not meet current regulations on safety and accessibility.

 The overall analysis of the damages caused to the education facility and community infrastructure can be grouped into: (i) institutions lightly damaged or partially destroyed and that need repairing; and (ii) facility that are severely damaged or fully destroyed and need to be reconstructed.
 It should be noted that detailed examination of education facility affected by the earthquake was undertaken by the Institute of Construction during the period January-June 2020.
 The detailed analysis reports are the key technical documents used by the State Committee for Reconstruction in approving the lists of public objects subject to earthquake recovery support.
-Once the State Committee for Reconstruction has approved the education facility that would be supported for its repair or reconstruction by the earthquake recovery programs, the office of Minister of State for Reconstruction enters into agreement with the donor on the education facilities to be supported by the donor and mode of implementation.
-In the cases that detailed technical assessment and design process reveal that the most feasible way for intervention is reconstructing a new school instead of repairing the old one, after due approvals by the Institute of Construction and respective Municipality, the office of the Minister of State for Reconstruction presents to the Reconstruction Committee for their endorsement the change from repair of the damaged school to the reconstruction of a new school.
+Once the State Committee for Reconstruction has approved the education facility that would be supported for its repair or reconstruction by the earthquake recovery programs, the Office of Deputy Prime Minister and Minister of State for the Reconstruction and the Reforms' Program enters into agreement with the donor on the education facilities to be supported by the donor and mode of implementation.
+In the cases that detailed technical assessment and design process reveal that the most feasible way for intervention is reconstructing a new school instead of repairing the old one, after due approvals by the Institute of Construction and respective Municipality, the Office of Deputy Prime Minister and Minister of State for the Reconstruction and the Reforms' Program presents to the Reconstruction Committee for their endorsement the change from repair of the damaged school to the reconstruction of a new school.